ari ezra waldman

 Selected Recent Accomplishments

-Named a Humanities Center Fellow for 2022-2023 academic year, a competitive, university-wide fellowship to study the role of data, misinformation, and expertise in the law.
+Named Humanities Center Fellow, Northeastern (2022-2023).
+Competitive, university-wide fellowship to study the role of misinformation and conceptions of expertise in the law.
+Given to 8 faculty members across Northeastern annually.

-Winner of two competitive grants from the Anti-Monopoly Fund of the Economic Security Project ($30,000 and $15,000) to study misinformation in the law and to develop a new paradigm for privacy governance
+Won two competitive grants from the Anti-Monopoly Fund (2022) of the Economic Security Project ($30,000 and $15,000) to study misinformation in the law and to develop a new paradigm for privacy governance.

-Winner of two competitive internal grants at Northeastern University ($50,000 each) to study social surveillance and discrimination on platforms (2021-2023)
+Won two competitive internal grants at Northeastern University ($50,000 each) to study social surveillance and discrimination on platforms (2021-2023).

-Appointed by the Chief Judge of the State of New York to the Commission to Reimagine the Future of New York’s Courts, to propose immediate and structural reforms to the court system in light of the Covid-19 pandemic (2020).
+Appointed by the Chief Judge of the State of New York to the Commission to Reimagine the Future of New York’s Courts (2020-2023)

 Founded Legally Queer, an educational, activist, and advocacy project about LGBTQ legal history and the importance of a progressive judiciary (2020).

-Elected to the American Law Institute (ALI) on July 19, 2019
+Elected to the American Law Institute on July 19, 2019.

 Publications